-Our therapists provide compassionate, whole-person centered care through the lens of Integrative, Lifestyle, & Functional Medicine.
+Our therapists and doctors provide compassionate, whole-person centered care through the lens of Integrative, Lifestyle, & Functional Medicine.

 When your health care provider is certified in Medical Therapeutic Yoga, you benefit from a Lifestyle Medicine approach delivered by an experienced, licensed medical professional.

 Learn more about what it means to have a PYT-certified provider in our FAQ below, and be sure and read through the testimonials from patients who’ve benefited from our MTY.

 Living Well Institute (formerly PYTI®) founder, Dr. Ginger Garner, developed Medical Therapeutic Yoga not as a type of yoga but as a method for delivering yoga in a safe, nondogmatic, inclusive way.
 She began writing the MTY Method 20 years ago after abandoning “yoga lineage”-based practices in the late 90’s in order to create a method of yoga practice that is scientifically sound, safe, and “guru” free.
 Dr. Garner also teaches Lifestyle & Functional Medicine at the Institute, in order to provide a whole-person, holistic model of care.

 MTY is deliberately not associated with any yoga “lineage.”
 Dr. Garner’s own experiences as a yogi in the early 90’s exposed her to teaching that not only placed students in harms way (with regard to specific poses); but, also revealed patriarchal dogma.
 Recent research in 2019 confirms widespread abusive and dominating practices within many yoga lineages.